xiexh20/behave-dataset/README.md

 ## Example usage
-Here we describe how to generate contact labels from our released data and render one sequence.
+Here we describe some example usages of our dataset:

 **Generate contact labels**

 We provide sample code in `compute_contacts.py` to generate contact labels from SMPL and object registrations.
 Run with:
 ```
 python compute_contacts.py -s BEHAVE_PATH/sequences/TARGET_SEQ